astracms/astracms/apps/web/src/content/pages/terms.md

 ## 4. Content Ownership & License

 - You retain ownership of all Content you create.
-- By using the Service, you grant Marble a non-exclusive, worldwide license to host, display, and process your Content as necessary to operate the Service.
+- By using the Service, you grant AstraCMS a non-exclusive, worldwide license to host, display, and process your Content as necessary to operate the Service.
 - You represent that you have the rights to any Content you upload.
-- Marble retains all rights, title, and interest in its software, trademarks, and intellectual property.
+- AstraCMS retains all rights, title, and interest in its software, trademarks, and intellectual property.

 ## 5. Payments & Subscriptions

 - Some features require a paid Subscription.
 - Subscriptions are billed in advance on a recurring basis (monthly or yearly, as selected).
 - Payments are processed through third-party providers (e.g., Polar).
-Marble does not store payment card details.
+AstraCMS does not store payment card details.
 - All fees are non-refundable except as required by law.
 - If a payment fails, we may suspend or downgrade your access until payment is resolved.
 - We reserve the right to change pricing with reasonable prior notice.